jiaweit2/RedditSuspiciousUsers/README.md

 ## Reddit Suspicious User Account Detection

 ### Approach
 The random forest algorithm is used here.
 Based on this [reddit report](https://www.reddit.com/r/announcements/comments/8bb85p/reddits_2017_transparency_report_and_suspect/), a list of suspicious accounts that are marked by Reddit can be found [here](https://www.reddit.com/wiki/suspiciousaccounts).
-After training this suspicious accounts along side with some normal user accounts, we then can generate a random forest which can be used to predict whether a user account is suspicious or not.
+After training this suspicious accounts along side with some normal user accounts(training set size ≈ 1000), we then can generate a random forest which can be used to predict whether a user account is suspicious or not.

 ### Features
 The features used in the random forest is as follows: